Filtering for Anderson acceleration: Conclusion

 In this paper we developed a column-filtering strategy to control the condition of the least-squares problem in Anderson acceleration.
 We demonstrated theoretically that the method controls the condition number of the matrix used in the least-squares problem at each iteration of the algorithm.
 The filtering algorithm consists of two phases, one which filters for disparity in column length, and the second which imposes a lower bound on the angles between subspaces spanned by the columns of the least-squares matrix.
 The angle filtering approach has already been demonstrated by the authors to aid convergence in \cite{PR21}, as it enforces a sufficient condition for controlling the scaling of higher-order terms in the residual expansion for nonlinear problems.
 The angle filtering is seen to be active more in the preasymptotic regime, whereas the presently introduced length filtering approach is more active in the asymptotic regime where older columns in the least-squares matrix can be many orders of magnitude greater in length than more recent columns due to the convergence of the algorithm.
 The method is demonstrated on a range of problems based on discretized partial differential equations.

 Overall, we see an improvement in convergence properties using the introduced FAA algorithm.
 A discussion of effective parameter ranges and a dynamic strategy for choosing algorithm parameters is included.
 Comparing to AA using TSVD, in our numerical tests FAA performed always at least as well, but sometimes substantially better.
 In our tests where both FAA and AA with TSVD converged in a similar number of iterations, FAA maintained a lower condition number for the least-squares problem.
+Future work includes integrating the filtering strategies introduced herein with dynamic selection of the relaxation parameter to further enhance stability in the preasymptotic and efficiency in the asymptotic phases of the solution process.